The Five Stages of Reading & Spelling Development

 You might be about your child's reading and spelling development and wonder if they're meeting expectations for their age.
 Today's post is about the five stages of reading and spelling development.
 Stages may overlap as children move from one stage to the next.
 Remember, children learn at all different rates, so the age ranges listed below are only approximate.
-Your child may start learning before or after the age list, and that's okay!
+Your child may start learning before or after the listed age, and that's okay!

 Emergent Stage (Ages 2-5)